samuelsycamore/portfolio-as-docs/docs/content-writing/music/basement-champion.md

 sidebar_position: 1
 ---

+_[Originally published](https://www.leoweekly.com/2013/09/basement-champion/) in the Louisville Eccentric Observer (LEO) Weekly Magazine, Sep.
+24, 2013._

-“Bad business is an expensive hobby.”
+## “Bad business is an expensive hobby.”

 So reads the company logo of Sophomore Lounge, an independent record label based out of one exceptionally cluttered basement in Jeffersonville, Ind.
 But for label head Ryan Davis, making money was never really the goal.

 “I started releasing music out of necessity, really,” says Davis.
 “No one else was going to put out the garbage I was creating.
 I knew some guys who were doing some stuff I thought was cool, so we all started doing stuff together, helping each other out, spreading the word.
 Eventually, the garbage got good, and it was something I could really stand behind.”